Team workers

 In the next section you will see how you can develop this skill.

-Here you will find some suggested activities that you can do to enhance your team working skills:
+Check out these suggested activities to enhance your team working skills:

-- Volunteering in any capacity where you cooperate with other people.
+- Volunteering in any capacity that involves cooperation with others.

 Demonstrate your employability skills